Skip to contents

 • options(shinyOAuth.audit_redact_http = FALSE) – disable automatic redaction of sensitive data in audit events (default: TRUE)

-See vignette("audit-logging", package = "shinyOAuth") for details about audit and trace hooks.
+See vignette("audit-logging", package = "shinyOAuth") for details about audit hooks, and vignette("opentelemetry", package = "shinyOAuth") for more details about logs and traces via OpenTelemetry.

 Networking/security